carstingaxion/cbach-wp-gridster/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fix for not loading any posts (of all types) into there widget-blocks, because search was triggered with searchphrase "null"

 = 1.3 =
 * Added filter `gridster_overwrite_post_options_with_cap` to define capability, which allows users to overwrite defaull layout settings for each gridster individually
 * CSS adjustment of the Style selector width